Ben Affleck, Jennifer Garner Divorce Not Happening: ‘Taken Aback’ By Support

 After the announcement of their separation, Ben has really tried to be available for his family more and more.
 The sources further revealed that the couple’s separation was really hard on the actor and since then he has decided to work on himself.

-The Live By Night actor is getting healthy and co-parenting with estranged wife is his priority.
+The Live By Night actor is getting healthy and co-parenting with his estranged wife is his priority.
 He revealed in his Facebook post that Jen has been very supportive of him.
 The sources confirmed that it was Ben’s sole decision to go to rehab and improve his health.

 “This was the first of many steps being taken towards a positive recovery.”

-Meanwhile, the couple is also getting back working in films and taking turns to be available with children.
-Garner has several future movie commitments including The Tribes of Palos Verdes, Wakefield and Amusement Park.
+Meanwhile, the couple is also getting back working in films and taking turns to be available for the children.
+Garner has several future movie commitments, including The Tribes of Palos Verdes, Wakefield, and Amusement Park.
 Affleck will be next seen in Justice League movie by Zack Synder playing the role of Batman/ Bruce Wayne.
 The film will release on November 17, 2017.

 [Featured Image by Pascal Le Segretain/Getty Images]